Chicago Blackhawks Logo

 Chicago Blackhawks emblem

-The debut logo features a black and white outline of a Native American, surrounded by the words “Black Hawks” (top) and “Chicago” (bottom).
-The logo itself looked like a classic rondel with a central part and a wide border.
-The form of the seal was replaced in 1965 by the image of an Indian, formerly in the middle of the circle.
+The debut logo featured a black-and-white outline of a Native American surrounded by the words “Black Hawks” (at the top) and “Chicago” (at the bottom).
+It looked like a classic rondel with a central part and a wide border.
+The stamp’s shape was replaced in 1965 by the image of the Native American, which had previously been centered in the circle.

 Chicago Blackhawks symbol